General Foundations of Algebra

 Example

 Isabelle must pay $5 plus $3 per hour to rent a bicycle.
-For how many hours will she be able to rent a bike if she has $35?
+If she has $35, for how many hours can she rent a bike?

 This problem presents a static situation.
-It admits a single answer which must be determined using arithmetic operations.
+It results a single answer which must be determined using arithmetic operations.

 Example

 Isabelle must pay $5 plus $3 per hour for the rental of a bicycle.
-We are interested in the relationship between the number of rental hours and the rental cost.
+Students are exploring the relationship between the number of rental hours and the rental cost.

 1. Represent the relationship using a table of values.